Are you getting the sleep you need?

 Think of your bedroom as a sanctuary.
 It’s a special room you dedicate in your home for sleep and rest, it needs to be treated as such.

-Declutter: It’s very difficult to be calm amoungst chaos.
+Declutter: It’s very difficult to be calm amongst chaos.
 A clean, clutter-free bedroom will help produce a sense of peace and calm.
+For more tips on decluttering, click here.

 Color: Color plays an important role in the way we feel.
 Think about the colors that soothe you and ensure the color palette of your bedroom is one that helps promote those feelings.
 Having the right colors and tones on your walls and bedding will help bring sleeping success!

 Mattress and Pillows: I couldn’t possibly write a blog on sleep and not include these two key things!
 You could follow every piece of advice I’ve written so far, but if you’re sleeping on a mattress or using pillows that don’t correctly support you, you still won’t receive optimal sleep.
 Think about this....the average person sleeps an average of 8 hrs/night.
 Multiply that by 7 days/wk x 365 days/yr = 2920 hours in bed!
 Of course, that doesn't include time in bed when sick or enjoying a nap.
 This is why it pays to invest in a really good mattress that suits your body.
 The same goes for pillows.
 Just as a mattress supports your body, the pillows you sleep on support your head and neck each night.
-Invest in pillows suited for the way you sleep.
+Interested in a memory foam mattress?
+Click here for a memory foam buying guide.

-- Use an alarm clock rather than the alarm on your phone to wake you in the morning.
-(They're inexpensive and won't distract you from falling asleep or having a restful sleep the way your phone can).
+- Use an alarm clock rather than the alarm on your phone to wake you in the morning (Alarm clocks are inexpensive and won't distract you from falling asleep or having a restful sleep the way your phone can)

 And remember, consuming caffeine is a stimulant.
-Therefore, it's best to avoid the consumption of caffeine in the evening.
+Therefore, it's best to avoid the consumption of caffeine in the afternoon and evening.

 There are so many small things you can do to help yourself fall asleep with ease and receive a more restful sleep.
 Implement them and you're setting yourself up for success to receive the sleep you require and deserve.